Airing on NBC

 - Schrödinger's Butterfly: Are all the shows this show had crossovers with a part of Tommy Westphall's imagination?

-- Series Continuity Error: In a Season 2 episode, Dr. Westphall tells a family that he doesn't believe in taking comatose patients off of life support, and yet in the Season 4 Whole Episode Flashback "Time Heals", he is shown personally disconnecting his brain-dead wife from life support, which happened several years before the events of the Season 2 episode!
+- Series Continuity Error: In a Season 2 episode, Dr. Westphall tells a family that he doesn't believe in taking comatose patients off of life support, and yet in the Season 4 Whole Episode Flashback "Time Heals", he is shown doing it to his brain-dead wife, which happened several years before the events of the Season 2 episode!

 - Scenery Censor: A few times.